jotenkim/hellopuppet/assignment h2.md

 Intel(R) Core(TM) i5-5200U CPU @ 2.20G
 Linux Live USB with Xubuntu 16.04 LTS 64-bit</pre>

+#h2.

+#### a) Create the report of this assignment with markdown into Github

+#### b) Create a puppet-module, that makes the settings to a shell-based program or a tool using the graphical ui.

 #### First I do the initial settings and installations for the assignment

 * $ setxkbmap fi